caiyuanzhe/SeqGraph2Vec/README.md

 ```

 ### Data sets
-Note: due to the Github storage limitation, currently only toy data set is provided in the repository (full data sets used in our paper can be downloaded from [https://ftp.ncbi.nlm.nih.gov/genomes/refseq/](https://ftp.ncbi.nlm.nih.gov/refseq/release/)).
+Due to the Github storage limitation, currently only toy data set is provided in the repository.
+Full data sets used in our paper can be downloaded from [https://ftp.ncbi.nlm.nih.gov/genomes/refseq/](https://ftp.ncbi.nlm.nih.gov/refseq/release/)).
+Each data set contains DNA files with specific ids, which are provided below:

-Such as:
 | Data set | File |
 |:-----|:---------------------|
 | 1 G | 352M 1-bacteria.10.1.genomic.fna |